eclecticiq/OpenTAXII/docs/index.rst

 OpenTAXII is Python TAXII server implementation from Intelworks.

+TAXII (Trusted Automated eXchange of Indicator Information) is a collection of specifications defining a set of services and message exchanges used for sharing cyber threat intelligence information between parties.
+Check `TAXII homepage <http://taxii.mitre.org/>`_ to get more information.

 OpenTAXII's key features are:

 * **Rich feature set**

-  OpenTAXII implements key TAXII services according to TAXII specification.
-On top of these services, it also delivered additional ones such as customizable APIs, authorization and authentication and flexible logging.
+  OpenTAXII implements all TAXII services according to TAXII specification (version 1.0 and 1.1).
+On top of these services, it also delivers additional functionality such as customizable APIs, authentication and flexible logging.

-* **Friendly Pythonic API**

-  OpenTAXII has a friendly and well-designed API that uses Python idioms like iterators and context managers (``with`` blocks).

-* **Well designed from ground up**

-  OpenTAXII is designed from ground up to be modular and flexible through micro-services patterns.
-It is higly configurable and adoptable to any environment through easy integrations on top of API.

-* **Well documented**

-  OpenTAXII has extensive documentation, including a user guide and API and reference material.
+* **Designed to be extendable**

+  OpenTAXII architecture follows TAXII specification in its idea of TTA (TAXII transport agent) and TMH (TAXII message handler) components, separating implementations of:
+      * Transport layer (`Flask <flask.pocoo.org>`_ web app with extendable authentication via Authentication API)
+      * TAXII logic layer (TAXII server/services/message handlers)
+      * Persistence layer (extendable via Persistence API)

 .. rubric:: Documentation contents